 In the past it was revealed that the fallen angel that would become the Spectre, was faced with Michael when it came to repent it's actions and that it was he who reformed it into the Spectre to serve as the Wrath of God before setting it to usurp Eclipso the Revenge of God.

 Many hundreds of years later, the Lamb was born, and it was decreed that all greater spirits like the Spectre must walk on the Earth clothed in humanity, it was Michael who had to beat the Spectre into submission as the wild spirit was little more than rage.
 At the battle's conclusion, Michael disguised himself as a Hindu deity before bonding the Spectre with a human, creating the first modern Spectre.
 Likewise, it was he who bonded the Spectre to Jim Corrigan when he was given the mantle.

 During Corrigan's tenure as the Spectre, he used Michael and the heavenly laws against an ancient spirit called Azmodeus, a creation of Lord Belial, who was the first Spectre host now blind with hate over how his wife was reincarnated as a diseased beggar that was stoned to death by villagers.
-Appealing to the man inside, Corrigan managed to seperate the man from the spirit and let Michael damn it back to Belial's realm, marking one of the few cases where the Spectre and Michaeal cooporated without coming to blows.
+Appealing to the man inside, Corrigan managed to separate the man from the spirit and let Michael damn it back to Belial's realm, marking one of the few cases where the Spectre and Michaeal cooperated without coming to blows.